hexchat/documentation/building.rst

     ninja -C build
     sudo ninja -C build install

 This will compile with defaults.
-See ``mesonconf build`` for more info about flags.
+See ``meson configure build`` for more info about flags.

 Building Theme Manager